 Variable Reward (VR) Long-term Variable Reward (LTVR) (Up to 30 September 2023) Long-term Incentive (LTI) - LTEA & LTVR (From 1 October 2023) Annual Equity Award (AEA) Commencement awards Recognition/ Retention awards General employee shares Vesting, performance or deferral period Defined period which differs based on the VR plan participated in and the employee's seniority.
 The period aligns with the level of risk, impact of the role on business performance and results and regulatory requirements.
 The vesting period will generally be between 1 and 7 years.
 Defined period set at time of grant, generally between 4 and 5 years.
 Defined performance period of 4 years, followed by a further 2 years (for CEO) or 1 year (all other ELT) restriction period.
 A risk and conduct assessment will be undertaken by the Board prior to vesting.
 Defined period set at time of grant.
 Deferred Shares vest in equal tranches over 3 years.
 Defined period set at time of grant, based on satisfactory evidence of foregone awards from previous employment.
 Defined period set at time of grant.
 3 years.
 Exercise period (only applicable for rights) If the applicable conditions are met, deferred rights will vest and each right will be automatically exercised. n/a for share grants.
 Performance rights will be automatically exercised if they vest.
 Performance rights will be automatically exercised if they vest. n/a If the applicable conditions are met, rights will vest and each right will be automatically exercised. n/a for share grants.
-If the applicable conditions are met, rights will vest and each right will be automatically exercised. n/a for share grants. n/a Board , 0 ws Group performance for r l risk, reputation, conduct ar nd performance considerati 11/a 101 Silate grafits. n/a discretion Extend the vesting, performance or deferral period beyond the original period for the ELT, other Accountable Persons and, in certain circumstances, other employees.
-Forfeit or lapse the deferred shares or rights.
-Clawback the deferred shares or rights from the ELT, other Accountable Persons and in certain circumstances, other employees. nts will not be automatic or nvested shares and rights a d will retain discretion in rela
+If the applicable conditions are met, rights will vest and each right will be automatically exercised. n/a for share grants. n/a Board discretion The Board regularly reviews Group performance for risk, reputation, conduct and performance considerations and has the ability to: Extend the vesting, performance or deferral period beyond the original period for the ELT, other Accountable Persons and, in certain circumstances, other employees.
+Forfeit or lapse the deferred shares or rights. n/a • Clawback the deferred In addition, the Board ger d shares or rights from the nerally has discretion to det nts will not be automatic or termine the treatment of u sons and in certain circums nvested shares and rights a d will retain discretion in rela t the time a change of cont